-When shouldn't you save on?
+When shouldn't you think of saving?

 Don't cut the budget on design.
-As already mentioned, the website design plays an important role in creating the first impression.
-A resource has only a couple of seconds to hook the visitor, otherwise, the latter will leave your page in spite of good informative component.
+As already mentioned, website design plays an important role in creating the first impression.
+A resource has only a couple of seconds to hook the visitor, otherwise, the latter will leave your page in spite of a good informative component.

-Don’t order a website without CMS, if your goal is Internet promotion, it wouldn’t the best way to reduce your website development costs.
+Don’t order a website without CMS, if your goal is Internet promotion, it wouldn’t be the best way to reduce your website development costs.
 One must update the page regularly to have it relevant, that’s why a special and easy-to-use administrative panel would come in very handy.
 Qualified experts would create the project with a simple structure so that you'd be able to modernize website content yourself.
 But if the site management requires special skills, you’ll need to hire an administrator or enter into a contract with specialists to do the job which means additional expenses.

 Don’t skimp on hosting.
 Choose the best option, powerful enough and affordable.
-High-speed information access, work without interruptions and problems will allow you not to lose a single customer.
+High-speed information access, work without interruptions, and problems will allow you not to lose a single customer.
 In addition, it is useful to think about the possibilities of future scaling in advance.